Hamlet: Act II

-Polonius tells Claudius and Gertrude his theory regarding Hamlet's behaviour, and then speaks to Hamlet in a hall of the castle to try to learn more.
-Hamlet feigns madness and subtly insults Polonius all the while.
-When Rosencrantz and Guildenstern arrive, Hamlet greets his "friends" warmly but quickly discerns that they are there to spy on him for Claudius.
-Hamlet admits that he is upset at his situation but refuses to give the true reason, instead remarking "What a piece of work is a man".
-Rosencrantz and Guildenstern tell Hamlet that they have brought along a troupe of actors that they met while travelling to Elsinore.
-Hamlet, after welcoming the actors and dismissing his friends-turned-spies, asks them to deliver a soliloquy about the death of King Priam, as witnessed by Queen Hecuba, at the climax of the Trojan War.
-Hamlet then asks the actors to stage The Murder of Gonzago, a play featuring a death in the style of his father's murder.
-Hamlet intends to study Claudius's reaction to the play, and thereby determine the truth of the ghost's story of Claudius's guilt.
+Polonius speaks to Hamlet and the latter feigns madness.
+Rosencrantz and Guildenstern, two of Hamlet's friends, arrive; Hamlet discerns that they are there to spy on him.
+Rosencrantz and Guildenstern tell Hamlet that they have brought a troupe of actors.
+Hamlet asks the actors to stage The Murder of Gonzago, a play featuring a death in the style of his father's murder.
+Hamlet intends to study Claudius's reaction to the play and determine the truth of the ghost's story.